Tattoo Equipment Evolution – Part 5: Magnum Tattoo Needle Configurations – REBEL

 In addition, magnums act much like flat brushes in painting.
 Just as a flat brush covers larger areas with smooth, even strokes, magnum needles let artists create consistent tonal blends and efficiently fill broad spaces with color.

-Magnum tattoo needle types compared to artist Flat/Brights paint brushes – REBEL educational graphic
+Magnum tattoo needle types compared to artist Flat/Brights paint brushes – REBEL educational diagram

 REBEL precision magnum shader tattoo needles compared side by side with different artist Flat/Brights paint brushes, showing similarities in width and stroke control.